AnanayG/multimodal_intrusion_detection/docs/proposal.md

 ### 9.a.
 Papers

 Our project draws inspiration from the paper "An ultra-low-power image signal processor for hierarchical image recognition with deep neural networks"[1].
-This paper focuses on opimizing the power consumption for person detection, face detection, and facial recognition using change detection and neural network techniques, which is similar to our approach.
-The group was able to achive extremely low power consumption through a custom ASIC design.
+This paper focuses on optimizing the power consumption for person detection, face detection, and facial recognition using change detection and neural network techniques, which is similar to our approach.
+The group was able to achieve extremely low power consumption through a custom ASIC design.
 The paper also serves as a power consumption benchmark for our work.

 ### 9.b.
 Datasets